impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 $
 ```

+I notice that, without any flags, `readlink` just resolves the symlink 1 level deep.

-I notice that, when I get to the regular, non-symlink file, `readlink` has no output.
-I also notice that, without any flags, `readlink` just resolves the symlink 1 level deep.
+I also notice that, when I get to the regular, non-symlink file, `readlink` has no output.
+This will become important later.

 ### Hard links vs. soft links